Telephone: Mobile phones

 A mobile phone or cellphone or hand phone is a handheld telephone which connects via radio transmissions to a cellular telephone network.
-The cellular network consists of a network of ground based transmitter/receiver stations with antennas – which are usually located on towers or on buildings – and infrastructure connecting to land-based telephone lines.
-Analog cellular networks first appeared in 1979, with the first digital cellular networks appearing in the early 1990s.
+The cellular network consists of a network of ground based transmitter/receiver stations with antennas – which are usually located on towers or on buildings – and infrastructure connecting to the global telecommunications network.
+Analog cellular networks first appeared in 1979, followed by the introduction of digital cellular networks in the early 1990s, marking the beginning of the GSM standard.
+Over time, these networks evolved, with each new generation (2G, 3G, 4G, and beyond) offering improved data transmission capabilities and more advanced features for mobile communication.

 Mobile phones require a SIM card to be inserted into the phone.
 The SIM card is a small PVC card containing a small integrated circuit which stores the user's international mobile subscriber identity (IMSI) number and its related key, which are used to identify and authenticate subscribers to the cellular network.

 Mobile phones generally incorporate an LCD or OLED display, with some types, such as smartphones, having touch screens.
 Since the 1990s, mobile phones have gained other features which are not directly related to their primary function as telephones.
 These include text messaging, calendars, alarm clocks, personal schedulers, cameras, music players, games and later, internet access and smartphone functionality.
 Nearly all mobile phones have the ability to send text messages to other users via the SMS (Short Message Service) protocol.
 The multimedia messaging service (MMS) protocol enables users to send and receive multimedia content, such as photos, audio files and video files.
 As their functionality has increased over the years, many types of mobile phone, notably smartphones, require an operating system to run.
 Popular mobile phone operating systems in the past have included Symbian, Palm OS, BlackBerry OS and mobile phone versions of Windows.
 As of 2022, the most used operating systems are Google's Android and Apple's iOS.

 Before the era of smartphones, mobile phones were generally manufactured by companies specializing in telecommunications equipment, such as Nokia, Motorola, and Ericsson.
 Since the advent of smartphones, mobile phone manufacturers have also included consumer electronics companies, such as Apple, Samsung and Xiaomi.